Your cart is currently empty!

 1. Keep an Open Mind –

-This is a key foundation to learning.
+This is a key foundation for learning.
 Be open to accepting new realities.
 This makes you more likely to succeed.

 - Alcohol is not the answer to our problems.